 Those who care about Trumpcare could consider AHPs to be the small business aspect of the Trump health plan.
 The White House intends to loosen the rules around AHPs until they are more attractive than Obamacare, instead of changing Obamacare itself.

 Association Health Plan Executive Order

 The Trump administration has sought to make it easier to join AHPs by using an Executive Order.
 Executive Orders take a long time to finish and put in place.

-Among other changes, the Executive Order orders the Department of Labor to expand the legal definition of “employers” and “employees”.
+Among other changes, the Executive Order asked the Department of Labor to expand the legal definition of “employers” and “employees”.
 Since association health plans are created for employees, this expands the number of people who can join AHPs.

 Separately, the same Executive Order would also make it easier to get short-term health insurance.

 AHPs Are Common

 Very common, actually.
 Some large employers that actively maintain their own health insurance plans are technically using an AHP.
 In 2017, over 60 percent of employees were in self-funded plans like association health plans.
-The Kaiser Family Foundation estimates that 6 percent of small businesses offered association health plans to their employees.
+The Kaiser Family Foundation estimates that 6 percent of small businesses offer association health plans to their employees.

 Changes Made In The Final Association Plan Rule

 The finalized rule change for association health plans was issued by the Department of Labor on June 19, 2018.
 It was not as far-reaching as most observers expected.
 The final rule made a few adjustments to current AHP guidelines, including: